TienNguyenKha/Diabetes-Prediction/README.md

 Google Cloud Platform will be the cloud we use in this project, so you should access https://console.cloud.google.com/ and register an account.
 (If you have a Gmail account, this should be easy)

 After creating GCP account, let's create your own `Project` now:

 ![CreatenewproGCP](assets/CreatenewProjectGCP.png)

 Fill Project name (for example, "mlecourse" ), and hit **Create**

 ![CreatenewproGCP2](assets/CreateNewprojectGCP2.png)

 **Note**: Remember to create a `billing account` after creating the project, then linking that `billing account` to the newly created project (refer: [Create and Link Billing account](https://www.youtube.com/watch?v=uINleRduCWM) ).
 If you've never used GCP before, choose "START MY FREE TRIAL" to try it out for 3 months for free.

 Next, navigate to [Compute Engine API UI](https://console.cloud.google.com/marketplace/product/google/compute.googleapis.com) to "ENABLE" **Compute Engine API**:

 ![EnableComputeEngine](assets/EnableComputeEngineAPI.png)

-Navigate to [Kubernetes Engine API UI](https://console.cloud.google.com/marketplace/product/google/container.googleapis.com) to "ENABLE" **Kubernetes Engine API**
+Navigate to [Kubernetes Engine API UI](https://console.cloud.google.com/marketplace/product/google/container.googleapis.com) to "ENABLE" **Kubernetes Engine API**:

 ![Enablek8s](assets/enableK8s.png)